ARM-software/arm-trusted-firmware/docs/design_documents/rss.rst

 - ``Delegated attestation``: Query the platform attestation token and derive a delegated attestation key.
 More info on the delegated attestation service in RSS can be found in the ``delegated_attestation_integration_guide`` [4]_ .
-- ``OTP assets management``: RSS provides access for AP to assets in OTP.
-  These are keys for image signature verification and non-volatile counters for anti-rollback protection.
-Only RSS has direct access to the OTP.
-Public keys used by AP during the trusted boot process can be requested from RSS.
+- ``OTP assets management``: Public keys used by AP during the trusted boot process can be requested from RSS.
 Furthermore, AP can request RSS to increase a non-volatile counter.
 Please refer to the ``RSS key management`` [5]_ document for more details.

 Runtime service API
 ^^^^^^^^^^^^^^^^^^^